Senior Lecturer in Marketing

 Senior Lecturer in Marketing Strategy

 BERG Research Group Coordinator

 Dr Nima Heirati is a lecturer in Marketing and Innovation Strategy at the School of Business and Management.
 Previously, he held an academic appointment at Newcastle University Business School and was an adjunct faculty member at the University of Tasmania.
 He has a BSc in Mechanical Engineering and an MBA in Business Administration.
 He obtained his PhD in Strategic Marketing from the University of Tasmania.
-Before joining academia, Dr Heirati held senior positions as a marketing and business development manager at several Middle-Eastern manufacturing firms.
+Before joining academia, Dr Heirati held senior positions as the marketing manager and business development manager at several Middle-Eastern manufacturing firms.

 - UG: Services Marketing (2016-Now)

 - PG: Digiral Marketing (2016-Now)